Barcelona Psych Fest Comes To London

 Get ready for a night of non-stop psychedelic rock on strictly vinyl only, brought to you by the best in the business, our good friends and long time collaborators, Psych-A-Rella.
 If that wasn’t enough to get your taste buds tingling (or is that the acid kicking in?), we’ll be showcasing Europe’s best kept secret – Barcelona Psych Fest.
 Wah-wah pedals, distorted guitars, and killer psychedelic sounds, all to get you in the mood for the festival later this year.
 Six top DJs, from both cities, for one night only.

 Needless to say, there’s more to Barcelona than paella and Gaudi.
 Not that we don’t love a bit of Catalan Modernism, but fitting the Sagrada Familia in a stupidly-sized under-seat bag and bringing it over to London might be a push.
-Of course, DJ’s travelling from Europe manage to hide their record cases under coats, and smile their biggest Cheshire cat smiles at Gary from Airport Security when he asks “what’s in the box?”.
+Of course, the Barcelona Psych Fest crew will attempt to hide their record cases under their coats, and smile their biggest Cheshire cat smiles at Gary from Airport Security when he asks them “what’s in the box?”

 As it turns out, Barcelona has one of most impressive emerging psych scenes in Europe.
 You’ll find plenty of paisley shirts and Chelsea boots on the city’s dancefloors.
 Not only is it home to mind-bending new bands like Teana (check out their self-produced EP Kill Your Ego), but if you dare to verge away from the bright neon lights of Primavera Sound, independently-run festivals such as the Barcelona Psych Fest have been selling out for 6 years straight.
 This 3-day homage to psychedelic rock, and all its post-60s ramifications, has given Barcelona’s lysergic lovers a home of their own – with regular concerts and monthly allnighters too.
 A beautiful blend of nostalgic and innovative sounds come through the funktion-one sound system at Sala Upload, where the April festival is held.
 Over the past few years alone, we’ve seen bands such as Temples, Kikagaku Moyo, Frankie and the Witch Fingers, Jacco Gardner, Nightbeats, Sonic Boom, and countless international DJs.
 Suffice to say, the Spanish are no strangers to swigging down a Larios Gin and Tonic and unwinding to underground music.